 At Valley, we take a team approach to treating heart failure – a complex, life-threatening condition.

-Our goal is to ensure you have the highest quality of life and wellness possible.
+At Valley's heart failure-focused Transitional Care Program, our goal is to ensure you have the highest quality of life and wellness possible.
 We work as a team to treat congestive heart failure in the most appropriate setting for you — whether that is in our clinic, your home or the hospital.

 The Valley Approach to Treating Heart Failure